Install Redis on Linux

 sudo snap install redis

-If your Linux does not currently have snap installed, you may install it by following the instructions described in Installing snapd.
+If your Linux does not currently have snap installed, install it using the instructions described in Installing snapd.